-In accordance with data protection legislation (GDPR), this notice sets out what the Additional Learning Needs (ALN) Department of Powys County Council and the Welsh Government does with the education related information that it receives about children and young people.
+This notice sets out what the Additional Learning Needs (ALN) Department of Powys County Council and the Welsh Government does with the education related information that it receives about children and young people.
+This is in accordance with data protection legislation (GDPR).

 Why we collect your data